an-dr/microlog/README.md

 - `ULOG_HIDE_FILE_STRING` - Hide the file name and line number.
 - `ULOG_SHORT_LEVEL_STRINGS` - Use short level strings, e.g. "T" for "TRACE", "I" for "INFO".
 - `ULOG_USE_EMOJI` - Use emojis for log levels (⚪, 🟢, 🔵, 🟡, 🟠, 🔴, 💥).
 Overrides `ULOG_SHORT_LEVEL_STRINGS`.
 WARNING: not all compilers and terminals support emojis.

+#### Other Customization - Runtime Configuration

+Configuration functions:

+- `void ulog_configure_color(bool enabled)` - will enable or disable ANSI color escape codes when printing to stdout.
+- `void ulog_configure_file_string(bool enabled)` - will show or hide file and line in the log output.
+- `void ulog_configure_short_level_strings(bool enabled)` - will enable or disable short level strings, e.g. "T" for "TRACE", "I" for "INFO".
+- `void ulog_configure_time(bool enabled)` - will enable or disable time in the log output.

 ### Feature Flags